jluterek/awesome-ecommerce/README.md

 - [Bolt](https://www.bolt.com) - One Click Checkout.
 - [CartQL](https://cartql.com) - GraphQL shopping cart and checkout API built to work with your existing inventory.
-- [Foxy](https://foxy.io) - Foxy’s hosted cart & payment page allow you to sell anything, using your existing website or platform.
+- [Foxy](https://foxy.io) - Foxy's hosted cart & payment page allow you to sell anything, using your existing website or platform.
 - [Snipcart](https://snipcart.com) - Add a shopping cart to any website.

 ### <a name="hosting"></a>Cloud Hosting